 Adopted: October 11, 1975

-- Each year as part of the Budget Process, the Board shall set the rates for school fees; which is universally applied to each student regardless of their educational program,
+- Each year as part of the Budget Process, the Board shall set the rates for school fees which are universally applied to each student regardless of his/her educational program.

 - Payment of the student fee shall entitle a student access to all basic instructional materials required for the program and courses in which he/she is enrolled.

 - Schools may charge extra fees for non-program related items provided the student has the option of avoiding the fee by not participating in the activity or service for which the fee is assessed.